combiz/scflowpy/README.rst

 scFlowPy is a helper package to bridge scFlow with the Python ecosystem.
-A typical use case is to allow tertiary scRNAseq analyses on scFlow outputs using Python tools (e.g. Tensorflow, PyTorch, Scanpy, `and many others <https://github.com/seandavi/awesome-single-cell>`_).
+A typical use case is to allow tertiary scRNAseq analyses on scFlow outputs using Python tools (e.g. Tensorflow, PyTorch, Scanpy, `and others <https://github.com/seandavi/awesome-single-cell>`_).

 The core function currently is ``read_sce()``, allowing any SingleCellExperiment object output by scFlow (or by the nf-core/scflow pipeline) to be read into the Annotated data